ismail-mo/DQN_AnchorExp_Agent/README.md

 Code and experiment logs from my BEng Civil Engineering dissertation, where I implemented a Deep Q-Network in PyTorch to optimise anchor-expansion for bio-inspired soil penetration.
 Includes Box2D simulation environment, custom reward functions based on cavity-expansion theory, Colab GPU training scripts, and reproducible post-processing with NumPy and Matplotlib.

-To run, download the files to a folder called 'simulation', then enter the command into the terminal:
+To run, download the files to a folder and enter the command into the terminal:

-python -m simulation.train_ae_DQN --episodes 2000
+python -m train_ae_DQN --episodes 2000